isrc-cas/gt/doc/English.md

   -remoteConnections uint
         The number of connections to server (default 1) -remoteTimeout duration
-        The timeout for remote connections (default 5s) -secret string
+        The timeout of remote connections.
+Supports values like '30s', '5m' (default 5s) -secret string
         The secret used to verify the id
   -sentryDSN string